TechnicJelle/CMGT_GraduationReport/report.typ

 If that happens, it should be considered whether to only use SDL3's Vulkan implementation, or whether to keep supporting the other APIs that SDL3's GPU API supports, like DirectX 12 and Metal.
 And it should also be considered whether to "upgrade" it to C++, because SDL3's GPU API is in C.
-It might be able to benefit from some C++ features, like RAII, templates, and smart pointers,

 == Further Research